Resources

 Homelessness

-Please reach out if you find yourself experiencing any listed hardships to Ms. Audra Hays - SAMS School Social Worker.
+Please reach out if you find yourself experiencing any listed hardships to Ms. Jenny Himes - School Registrar/Front Desk.

 Students Experiencing Homelessness and Unaccompanied Youth